michalchudziak/react-native-geolocation/README.md

 * `skipPermissionRequests` (boolean) - Defaults to `false`.
 If `true`, you must request permissions before using Geolocation APIs.
 * `authorizationLevel` (string, iOS-only) - Either `"whenInUse"`, `"always"`, or `"auto"`.
 Changes whether the user will be asked to give "always" or "when in use" location services permission.
 Any other value or `auto` will use the default behaviour, where the permission level is based on the contents of your `Info.plist`.
+* `enableBackgroundLocationUpdates` (boolean, iOS-only) - When using `skipPermissionRequests`, toggle wether to automatically enableBackgroundLocationUpdates.
+Defaults to true.
 * `locationProvider` (string, Android-only) - Either `"playServices"`, `"android"`, or `"auto"`.
 Determines wether to use `Google’s Location Services API` or `Android’s Location API`.
 The `"auto"` mode defaults to `android`, and falls back to Android's Location API if play services aren't available.

 ---